 surface3d.Rd

-surface3d(x, y, z, ..., normal_x = NULL, normal_y = NULL, normal_z = NULL)
+normal_x = NULL, normal_y = NULL, normal_z = NULL,

-Material and texture properties.
-See rgl.material
+Material properties.
+See material3d

 for details.